codefortulsa/oscn/README.md

 - counts: returns of list of count dicts found in a case.
 Keys include 'description' of the count.
 If available 'violation' and 'disposed' are added.
 - judge: returns a string of the judge's name
-- parties: returns a list of dicts with these keys: name, type
+- parties: returns a list of dicts with these keys: id, name, type
 - docket: returns a list of rows in a docket
 - events: returns a list of dicts with these keys: event, party, docket, reporter, date, description.
 The keys date and description are cleaner versions of the event text.
-The event key will be deprecation some day so use date and description if you are starting a project.
+The event key will be deprecated       some day so use date and description if you are starting a project.
 - attorneys: returns a list of dicts with these keys: name, address, and representing
 - issues: returns a list of dicts with issue information.
 Each issues includes a list of dicts for each party